TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   We prepend the `chunk_idx` as a little-endian `uint32_t` to every chunk.
 -   We return the result.

-Now, as the position of every chunk is stored, it can be easily shuffled around safely.
+Now, as the position of every chunk is stored, it can be easily moved around safely, and later its order can be recovered at runtime.

 #### Assigning a Chunk ID to every chunk

 A Chunk ID is used to group different chunks into a single entry.
-This is how it is done:
+This is how a Chunk ID is assigned to every chunk:

     bytes[] assign_chunk_id(bytes[] chunks) {
         bytes group_id = generate_chunk_id();